-OpenStreetMap is a map of the world, freely editable, made by people like you.
+OpenStreetMap or OSM is a map of the world, freely editable, made by people like you.
 OpenStreetMap allows you to view, edit, and use geographic data around the world.

 OpenStreetMap emphasizes local knowledge.
 Contributors use aerial imagery, GPS devices, and low-tech field maps to verify that OSM is accurate and up to date.